 [email protected] | 845-758-7226

-Her current course offerings, Paint and Examination of Paintings, Photographic Processes, and Starlight, are designed for nonscience majors.
-The first two chiefly attract students from the Division of the Arts, while the third appeals to students curious about the life and death of stars.
-Science as it is practiced across disciplines is the theme common to these courses.
+Her regular course offerings, Paint and Examination of Paintings, Photographic Processes, and The Life and Death of Stars, are designed for nonscience majors.
+The first two chiefly attract students from the Division of the Arts wanting to learn about science in the context of their majors, while the third attracts students curious about the stars in the sky.

 Emeritus Faculty